michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

   in [Newsletter #19][] and is a major step towards making LN safer for everyday users.

+## Special thanks

+We thank Chris Decker, PracticalSwift, and Rene Pickhardt for providing suggestions or answering questions related to the content of this newsletter.
+Any remaining errors are entirely the fault of the newsletter's author.

 {% include references.md %}
 {% include linkers/issues.md issues="2075,14411,2124,1535,1512,14441" %}